One live direction on Nifty. 97% accurate over the last 30 days.Start 30-day free trial →

 This is the gap that separates preparation from execution.
 You have the knowledge.
 What you lack is the ability to be in six places at once.

 That is what alerts and scanners are for.
-But there is a meaningful difference between the alert systems most traders have used and what becomes possible when alerts are powered by six analytical engines rather than a single indicator.
+But there is a meaningful difference between the alert systems most traders have used and what becomes possible when alerts are powered by multiple analytical engines rather than a single indicator.
 A price alert tells you where the market is.
 A multi-engine alert tells you what the market is doing structurally, and whether the conditions for your strategy have converged.
 That distinction is the difference between noise and signal.

 The Problem with Traditional Alerts